top of page

 Psychological Underpinnings

-Overgeneralization stems from the brain's innate tendency to seek patterns and make quick judgments, a survival mechanism deeply rooted in our evolutionary past.
+Overgeneralization stems from the brain’s innate tendency to seek patterns and make quick judgments, a survival mechanism deeply rooted in our evolutionary past.
 This tendency can be beneficial in certain contexts, allowing for rapid decision-making based on limited information.
 However, in modern, complex situations, this same mechanism can lead to distorted thinking.
+Research has shown that negative emotions can amplify cognitive distortions like overgeneralization, making individuals more susceptible to these patterns.
+Additionally, past experience—especially a traumatic experience—can shape the tendency to overgeneralize, as the mind may generalize fear or negative beliefs from previous events to new situations.

 The cognitive process behind overgeneralization involves several key factors: